trojanspike/prggmr/docs/signals.md

 the Signals class.

-Registering any signals within the range of 0xE001 - 0xE02A will result in a RESTRICTED_SIGNAL signal being trigged.
+Registering any signals within the range of 0xE001 - 0xE02A will result in a RESTRICTED_SIGNAL signal.

 ## HANDLE_EXCEPTION (0xE001)
-Exception encountered during the execution of a sig handler.
+Exception encountered during the execution of a signal handler.

 ## INVALID_HANDLE (0xE002)
-Invalid or unknown callable function given to register as a sig handler.
+Invalid or unknown callable variable given to register as a signal handler.

+## RESTRICTED_SIGNAL (0xE003)
+A handle has been registered for a built-in signal.

 ## SHUTDOWN (0xE015)
-Engine shutdown is starting.
+Engine shutdown has been initiated.

 ## GLOBAL_EXCEPTION (0xE016)
-Global exception signal used for any non-prggmr exceptions when using the prggmr exception and error handler.
+Global exception signal used for any non-prggmr exceptions when using the prggmr exception handler.

 ## GLOBAL_ERROR (0xE017)
-Global error signal used for any non-prggmr errors when using the prggmr exception and error handler.
+Global error signal used for any non-prggmr errors when using the prggmr error handler.